 An optical distraction (also called a visual distraction) involves diverting one’s eyes from the roadway.
 Optical distractions may involve looking at the screen of a handheld electronic device, scanning the passenger compartment of one’s vehicle or focusing on activity on the side of the road.
 Mental distractions can be particularly insidious.
 A driver’s mind may wander to issues other than driving without the driver even realizing he or she is wandering.
 When a driver is tired or fatigued, there is an increased risk of a driver’s concentration drifting.

 When involved in a collision with a distracted driver we can help you.
 Distracted driving accidents involve carelessly sideswiping you, rear-ending you at a stop sign or T-boning you after running a red light, all caused by inattentive driving.
-Our Tulsa Oklahoma car accident attorneys are committed to representing victims injured in an Oklahoma distracted driving accident.
+Our personal injury accident attorneys are committed to representing victims injured in accident cases.

 Are you looking for Tulsa attorneys who will fight aggressively for you?
 Our team of personal injury attorneys have the experience needed in Oklahoma law to secure the outcome you deserve.